flatscrew/rasterflow-docs/content/2.operations/enhance/deinterlace.md

 ---
 title: Deinterlace
-description: "Fix images where every other row or column is missing"
+description: "Fix images where every other row or column is missing."
 links:
   - label: "gegl:deinterlace"
     to: "https://gegl.org/operations/gegl-deinterlace"